RCT's intro

 Random allocation means that all participants have the same chance of being assigned to each of the study groups.
-However despite it's simplicity the principle of randomisation is often misunderstood, so it is important that an appropriate method of randomisation is used (see RCT resources).
+However despite it’s simplicity the principle of randomisation is often misunderstood, so it is important that an appropriate method of randomisation is used (see list of resources below).
 Random allocation means that the characteristics of the participants are likely to be similar across the groups at the start of the comparison.
 Proper randomisation reduces the risk of serious imbalance in unknown but important factors that could influence the clinical course of the participants.

 The most frequent unit of allocation in RCTs is the individual people, either patients (the most common) or caregivers, but groups can also be randomised.